Bemesko/destreamer/README.md

 - [X] Replace non catastrophic exceptions with warnings
 - [X] Store the full GUIDs for each video (just save the original GUID instead of processing it)
 - [X] Explicitly state the video's GUID in verbose logs for ease of debugging/removing videos from the list
-- [ ] Log the index of the video being downloaded so far
+- [X] Log the index of the video being downloaded so far
+- [X] Handle client request loop (AADSTS50196) that happens after trying to refresh the token too often
+  - I sort of handled this by increasing the interval between token requests and fixing the retry logic in the refresh token function
+- [X] (Good to Have) Include current time in logs
+- [ ] Skip downloading metadata for already downloaded videos
 - [ ] Create a structured (csv) log file to report the status of all video downloads
   - This is useful for my specific use case that involves tracking all videos that are being backed up
   - [ ] Possible statuses: